Bodily Injury Liability Coverage: What to Know

 • What is uninsured motorist coverage?

-Uninsured motorist coverage offers protection if you’re in an accident with a driver who doesn’t have insurance.
+Uninsured motorist coverage offers protection if you’re in an accident with a driver who doesn’t have insurance, or the victim of a hit-and-run accident.
 You can also consider underinsured motorist coverage to help cover costs if the other driver doesn’t have enough coverage to pay for the damages they cause.
 Both policy types can pay for medical bills, lost wages, and other damages after an accident.

 • What’s the difference between medical payments coverage and bodily injury liability?